Force over Distance: What Falls Away Is Always

 Her muscles feel like lead.
 Her mouth is dry.

 The Nakai pulls out a small device.
 It’s silver.
-It glitters blue under the emergency lights.
+It glitters blue in emergency light.

-Wray met Sharon outside, on June 15th, 1997, on the first day she had shown up for a group run in New York City.
+Wray met Sharon outside, on June 15th, 1997, on the first day she’d shown up for a group run in New York City.
 It’d been early in the morning, and Sharon had worn a blue jacket, crisp and economical with the cleanest of lines.
-Her hair had been swept up, the sun streaking gold through the red as she ran.
+Her red hair, swept up, caught the gold of the sun as she ran.

 Wray had run beside her for an hour before she’d worked up the nerve to ask her name because probably she was straight, probably she had a boyfriend.